hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 This is the browser version of Visual Studio Code.
 For more information, check out `the official guidelines <https://code.visualstudio.com/docs>`_.
 As a default, a Python and a Git module are already loaded, which means you can use both Python and git from a terminal window within code-server.
 How to open a terminal window is probably one of the first things you should know: click on the three horizontal lines in the upper left corner, select 'Terminal - New Terminal'.
 This will open a shell on the node you are running your session on.
-Notice that you are start in your `$VSC_DATA` folder.
+Notice that you are start in your ``$VSC_DATA`` folder.
 You can use this as a regular shell, meaning that you can submit jobs, load modules and so on.

 Code-server contains many different options and menus, which we won't discuss all.
 Feel free to explore them.
 We will however discuss how to set up code-server to use any of the compatible languages and use code-server as an IDE.
 For each of the languages you want to use you need two things: an installation of the specific interpreter and an extension in code-server that allows you to connect to it.
 The extensions can be found in the 'extensions' menu.
-In what follows, the steps for the most popular languages are described.
+In what follows, the steps for both Python and R are described.

 Python
 ++++++